vivin-neelankavil/Jio_IPTV/README.md

      http://localhost:8080/tsjiotv/login.php
      ```

-  b.
+  &ensp; b.
 Using your mobile, iPad or PC's internet browser
      Your JioTV server ip same as the 'Android TV' private ip we noted down earlier

      ```py